zjwang11/IR2PW/README.md

-# IR2PW and IR2TB
+# IR2PW and IR2TR
-to compute irreducible representations by linking the library (libIRVSP.a) to PW code and TB model.</br>
+to compute Irreducible Representations by linking the library (libIRVSP.a) to PW code and TB model.</br>

 # libIRVSP.a